radanalyticsio/oshinko-s2i/test/e2e/README.md

   running script and it can be used in test code.
 The current tests use this to set the test suite identifier.

-## Running Tests with `make`
+## Running Tests with `make` (this builds and uses local images)

 The `test-e2e` make target can be run from the `oshinko-s2i` root directory.
-It will build a new local pyspark S2I image and then run all of the end-to-end tests using that image.
+It will build new local images and then run all of the end-to-end tests using those images.

 To run against an OpenShift instance created with "oc cluster up"